housenkui/JavascriptBridge/README.md

 WebViewJavascriptBridge
 =======================

 An iOS/OSX bridge for sending messages between Obj-C and JavaScript in WKWebViews.
+Also easy to get js console.log.

 More simple more light.
 Refactor WebViewJavascriptBridge with AOP
 ==========================